Certificate and Cluster Requirements

 - Three additional 400-level courses listed or cross-listed in Gender & Sexuality Studies or taught by GSS faculty.
 You may double-count pertinent courses taken for credit in your home departments.
 You may substitute independent studies or 300-level courses taken for graduate credit, subject to DGS and instructor approval.

-- At least two quarters involvement in the Gender and Sexuality Studies Graduate Colloquium, a one-credit, two-quarter course meeting every other week in the Winter and Spring.
+- At least two quarters involvement in the Gender and Sexuality Studies Graduate Colloquium, a one-credit, two-quarter course meeting every other week.
 Participants may enroll for a grade or formally audit the course.

 - One major research project, of article length or longer, centered in gender-and-sexuality-related topics and/or employing gender-and-sexuality-related methods.
 Examples of suitable research projects include second-year papers or master's theses, doctoral research papers, or any other major research project acceptable to the Graduate Advisor in Gender and Sexuality Studies.